peter-yh-wu/cross-lingual/README.md

 Code for neural ASR & TTS experiments can be found at [https://github.com/peter-yh-wu/espnet](https://github.com/peter-yh-wu/espnet)

+ - The [javanese_asr](https://github.com/peter-yh-wu/espnet/tree/javanese_asr) branch contains scripts to train the Javanese ASR model in `egs2/java`
+ - The [sundanese_asr](https://github.com/peter-yh-wu/espnet/tree/sundanese_asr) branch contains scripts to train the Sundanese ASR model in `egs2/sunda`

-Instructions for running experiments will be added soon!
+Further instructions for running experiments will be added soon!